samlaf/samlaf.github.io/_drafts/2025-07-04-config-as-code.md

 ![image](https://hackmd.io/_uploads/SkzFA6fQgx.png)

-The config pendulum swings back and forth, in a never ending smooth perpetual motion, driven by the incessant unpleasedness of programmers, and the search for a tool to solve all devops issues.
+The config pendulum swings back and forth, in a never ending smooth perpetual motion, driven by the incessant dissatisfaction of programmers, and the search for a tool to solve all DevOps issues.
 One example progression would evolve as:

-7. read borg paper, listen to [signals and threads](https://signalsandthreads.com/building-a-functional-email-server/), move config to same language as code
+7. read Borg paper, listen to [signals and threads](https://signalsandthreads.com/building-a-functional-email-server/), move config to same language as code
-8. read google SRE book's [pitfall #5](https://sre.google/workbook/configuration-specifics/#pitfall-5-using-an-existing-general-purpose-scripting-language-like-python-ruby-or-lua), realize turing-completeness is bad, move to starlark (to remain in imperative language)
+8. read Google SRE book's [pitfall #5](https://sre.google/workbook/configuration-specifics/#pitfall-5-using-an-existing-general-purpose-scripting-language-like-python-ruby-or-lua), realize Turing-completeness is bad, move to Starlark (to remain in imperative language)
 9. miss having types, move to [KCL](https://www.kcl-lang.io/docs/user_docs/getting-started/intro#vs-starlark)
 10. get bitten by inheritance; gives up on types and tries the SRE book's suggestion to use Jsonnet
-12. gets hurt by runtime misconfiguration bugs, realizes doesn't have google level of tooling and testing, move to typed [nickel](https://github.com/tweag/nickel/blob/master/RATIONALE.md#jsonnet-vs-nickel)
+12. gets hurt by runtime misconfiguration bugs, realizes doesn't have Google level of tooling and testing, move to typed [nickel](https://github.com/tweag/nickel/blob/master/RATIONALE.md#jsonnet-vs-nickel)
-13. want dependent types to encode security guarantees between code and config, move to dhall
+13. want dependent types to encode security guarantees between code and config, move to Dhall
 14. realize a very small subset of dependent types (lattices containing both values and types) might be the holy grail, move to CUE
 15. miss programming language level of tooling, return to 7